deanmckee007/JEPA-For-Claims/README.md

 Set `use_diffusion = True` in `Config` to train and sample from a denoising diffusion model.
 The diffusion generator produces CPT, ICD and TTNC tokens and can replace the heuristic generator during inference.
+The training script performs a short pretraining phase for the diffusion generator by default.
+Disable this by setting `pretrain_diffusion = False` in `Config`.
+If you are sharing embeddings across modalities, skip this phase to avoid interfering with the shared weights.

 # Future state
 A diffusion-based generator is planned to replace the removed GAN code.
 Once implemented, toggle it via `use_diffusion` in the configuration.
 It'd also be nice to extend the generator to longer sequences of claims.